by Dennis Crouch

 §102(a)(1) requires a public sale or offer for sale of the claimed invention.
 The new requirement that the on-sale bar apply to public sales comports with the plain language meaning of the amended section, the USPTO’s interpretation of the amendment, the AIA Committee Report, and Congress’s overarching goal to modernize and streamline the United States patent system.

 The court’s interpretation here is parallel to that of the USPTO in its examination guidelines.
 Although not the law, the Patent Office’s statements appear to have influenced the court here.
 It also falls in-line with what Paul Morgan suggested in his 2011 article.
-Paul Morgan, The Ambiguity in Section 102(a)(1) of the Leahy-Smith America Invents Act, 2011 Patently-O Patent Law Review 29.
+Paul Morgan, The Ambiguity in Section 102(a)(1) of the Leahy-Smith America Invents Act, 2011 Patently-O Patent Law Journal 29.
 Download Morgan.2011.AIAAmbiguities.

 Here, because the patentee’s sales were kept secret (“subject to and performed under confidentiality restrictions”), they could not be considered sales under the new statute.